dgutov/diff-hl/README.md

 * `diff-hl-previous-hunk` (`C-x v [`)
 * `diff-hl-next-hunk` (`C-x v ]`)

+The mode takes advantage of `smartrep` if it is installed.

 Tested with Git, Mercurial, and Bazaar.
 May work with other VC backends, too.

 Usage